tgaff/ajax-crud-book-app/README.md

 ## Recommended

 While you're developing a library, treat it as a real-world project.
-As you run into issues with our API add them to a list of problems you can research later.
-An example could be "I found it difficult to find documentation on what was returned from the API".
+As you run into issues with our API add them to a list of problems you can research later (e.g. "I found it difficult to find documentation on what was returned from the API").
-                                                                                                                                               t

 Prove to us you've read the document by including your list of 5 issues and any supporting references from the document in your submission pull request.

 ## Submission